celery/celery/docs/userguide/optimizing.rst

 That is possible, but not without also enabling :term:`late acknowledgment`.
-Using this option over the default beahvior means a task that has already started executing will be retried in the event of a power failure or the worker instance being killed abruptly, so this also means the task must be :term:`idempotent`
+Using this option over the default behavior means a task that has already started executing will be retried in the event of a power failure or the worker instance being killed abruptly, so this also means the task must be :term:`idempotent`